theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/2024/06-june/2024-06-happenings-text.md

 ## June Programs- Roxana Lara / Assistant Director of
 Life Enrichment

-Dr. Gordon Lithgow: What Worms Can Teach Us About Living Better Longer Wednesday, 5 June at 11:00 in Friendship Hall
+Dr Gordon Lithgow: What Worms Can Teach Us About Living Better Longer Wednesday, 5 June at 11:00 in Friendship Hall
 Buck Institute Seminar #3
-What Worms Can Teach Us About Living Better Longer.
+What can worms teach us about living better longer?
 With a couple of drugs and few genetic tweaks, scientists can easily increase a worm’s lifespan by 50-100%.
 While it may not translate to humans living to 160, there are some solid tips from worms that can help us live better longer.
-Dr. Lithgow explains why we should all care about the humble worm.
+Dr Lithgow explains why we should all care about the humble worm.

-7th Annual Sonoma Valley Festival
+Sonoma Valley Authors Festival 2024
 Beginning Monday, June 3rd -Thursday June 13th Friendship Hall at various times & days
 Details on Authors/ Presenters will be sent in a separate email.
+The Sonoma Valley Authors Festival is an annual 3-day weekend lecture series that brings people together to hear authors from a variety of literary genres.
+Using a “TED Talk” style format that includes “main tent” and breakout sessions, speakers discuss their latest works as well as advances being made in science, technology, medicine, and current issues.
+At a time when the art of listening seems to be disappearing, the need for civil discourse has never been greater.
+With so many voices vying for our attention, people are receptive to well-informed speakers and eager for thoughtful conversation and discussion of ideas.
+The Festival attracts people who are committed to lifelong learning; many are at a stage in life where experiences are of more value than things and they enjoy vacations with a purpose.

 Alex Bootzin: Summer Piano Recital
 Monday, June 17 at 3:00 in Morgan Parlor
-Pianist Alex Bootzin did his undergrad and graduate studies at UC Irvine and UC Santa Barbara, where he received a B.A. in Piano Performance and an M.A. in Musicology.
+Pianist Alex Bootzin did his undergrad and graduate studies at UC Irvine and UC Santa Barbara, where he received a BA in Piano Performance and an MA in Musicology.
 He continued private piano studies for 10 years with Professor Dusi Mura, a Rumanian pianist and educator with a lineage from Bela Bartok and Zoltan Kodaly.
-After concertizing throughout Southern California, Mr. Bootzin was until 2010 the Director of Worship at Hope Lutheran Church in San Mateo, and until 2019 the Associate Director of Music and Worship at BurlPres Church in Burlingame.
+After concertizing throughout Southern California, Mr Bootzin was until 2010 the Director of Worship at Hope Lutheran Church in San Mateo, and until 2019 the Associate Director of Music and Worship at BurlPres Church in Burlingame.
 He also served for 10 years as the Music Director for Max’s Opera Café in Burlingame.
 He has music directed over 100 shows in the Musical Theater genre, and is the Co-Founder of the Spindrift School of Performing Arts in Pacifica.
 In addition, he has performed extensively over the years as a jazz pianist, including with his jazz quartet, Nucleus.
 He is currently active in the Bay Area as a solo pianist, chamber musician, vocal coach, piano teacher, accompanist, and bell choir director.

-Sanchet Agarwal: First light homecare- Online Scam Detection & Prevention Wednesday, 19 June at 3:00 in Friendship Hall
+Sanchet Agarwal: Online Scam Detection & Prevention Wednesday, 19 June at 3:00 in Friendship Hall
 An enterprising and ambitious high school junior looking to pursue Computer Science and Cybersecurity in higher education.
 With experience and interest in Leadership and Software, aspiring to strengthen and expand my skills in the professional world.
 A senior at Bellarmine College Preparatory in Walnut Creek.
-President of Indian Student Coalition since August 21, 2001; club leader at various tech-related Bellarmine -club since August 21 and class representative/ director of events at Associated Student Body at Bellarmine.
+President of Indian Student Coalition since August 21, 2001; club leader at various tech-related Bellarmine club since August 21 and class representative/ director of events at Associated Student Body at Bellarmine.

 Allen Ysidro: Dance & Balance
 Thursday, 20th June 10:30am in Friendship Hall